pegasone/pegasone.github.io/index.md

 <h4>2020-10-14</h4>

 It turns out that the ECDC provides information on COVID-19-related hospital and ICU admissions (EU only).
-I am considering adding this last indicator to COV2CON.
-It may be a bit tricky though as reporting is done either daily or weekly and in a slightly different manner across EU countries.
+I have considered adding the latter indicator to COV2CON; however, this is problematic as reporting is done in a slightly different manner across EU countries.
+For example, while 18 EU countries report daily ICU occupancy, the other 8 countries report new weekly ICU cases per 100K people.